 The 6 Most Amazing Temples on Koh Phangan

 The Temples on Koh Phangan are, besides the famous dream beaches, the deep jungle and the tropical waterfalls another popular attraction of the holiday island.
 More than 20 of these Buddhist temples are scattered all over the island.
+These temples are important religious and cultural sites that provide insight into the spirituality and culture of Thailand.
 But where are the best temples of Koh Phangan, what are the insider tips, and where can you find the most beautiful temples on the island?
 In this travel guide, we have compiled our temple recommendations for the dream island of Koh Phangan at a glance.

 Here we show you the 6 most interesting and beautiful temples of Koh Phangan.
 In addition, there are a lot of information and tips that are guaranteed to help you with your travel planning.

 The Chinese Temple Goddess of Mercy, also known as the Chinese Temple of Koh Phangan or Kuan Yin Temple is located on a hill, just 5 minutes from the holiday village of Chaloklum.
 That temple is the most famous temple of Koh Phangan and so a popular tourist attraction on the island.
 Up on the Hill, from the terraces of the temple complex, you will be spoiled by a beautiful panorama, far across the lush jungle and overlooking the deep blue sea.
 This temple is designed in the traditional Chinese style with many decorative elements and dragon motifs.
 The bright colors and richly decorated facade make the temple one of the most beautiful on Koh Phangan.
 Really stunning are also the bright red and green colors of the temple roofs and the many details and ornaments of this extraordinarily beautiful temple.

 Currently, the entrance fee to the Chinese temple costs 80 Baht per person.